 What about the legislation concerning UAVs and Drones in the Uk?

 If a company or individual is operating their UAV or Drone commercially (which the Civil Aviation Authority defines as getting any kind of valuable consideration for your work) then their aircraft must be registered with the CAA and have a permit for aerial work.
 Any reputable company will be able to show you their permissions document for the aircraft they are going to use.
 This clearly shows the conditions they can fly under.
 The conditions vary slightly for different aircraft.
 If a company is operating without a permit for aerial work then it is possible that the pilot’s experience is questionable and it is unlikely that they are insured.

 What qualifications do I look for?

 Aside from checking the permit that allows aerial work, the CAA requires that pilots demonstrate a level of skill when they register their aircraft.
 Until recently it was possible to obtain a permission for aerial work with a British Model Flying Association Helicopter A certificate.
 New registrations are now generally required to complete a PFAW qualification, which is administered by various companies but we work closely with Aerial Motion Pictures who are a qualified entity for obtaining this qualification.

-More information on our CAA Approved Drone training can be found here and current course we run will be here
+More information on our CAA Approved Drone training can be found here and current CAA Drone Training Courses we run.

 This qualification consists of a theory exam and flight exam.
 The aim is to show that the pilot is knowledgeable about their own aircraft and how they can use it in UK airspace.
 The qualification is weight specific so if, for example, a pilot is qualified only to use a sub 7kg machine, they should not be flying a machine greater than 7kg for aerial work.
 All operators who have completed the course should be able to show you their certificate, which should tie in with the details on their permission for aerial work.